 It is not the responsibility of the Bowls Club Welfare Officer or anyone working in bowls to decide if a child has been abused.
-It is however their responsibility to act upon any concern and refer to the National Governing Body Designated Safeguarding Officer.
+It is however their responsibility to act upon any concern and refer to the County Welfare Officer and/or NGB Safeguarding Officer (as appropriate).